Skip to Content

 Share With Us

-Did you make these truffula trees with your kids or students?
+Did you make this craft with your kids or students?
+We’d love to feature them on our social media!

-More Easy Activities For Kids
+More Activites For Kids

 Dr Seuss Craft For Kids | Make this easy popsicle stick truffula tree craft.
 It's perfect to do at home or in the classroom. #preschool #elementary #kindergarten #teachers #kids #toddlers #kidsactivities #kidscrafts #craftforkids #ideasforkids #drseuss #drseusscrafts #drseussactivities